How to Know If Prayers Are Answered

 "You do not have, because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures."1

-A Daily Encounter reader asks, "How can you know when and if God has answered your prayers?
-Some in our group feel it's only when something big happens—like miracles in the Bible.
+Someone once asked, "How can you know when and if God has answered your prayers?
+Some feel it's only when something big happens—like miracles in the Bible.
 Others feel that it's also when prayers for little things are answered.
-For example, recently I badly needed money for food and gas and prayed that God would provide.
-Soon after I found $20.
-I felt this was a direct answer to prayer.
-One friend felt this was just a coincidence.
 So how can we know for sure if and when God has answered our prayers?"

 Sometimes we can only know for certain if God has answered our prayers when we look back over time and can see more clearly how God has led and provided.